Skip to main content

 Frequently Asked Questions

 GL (Glued Laminated) timber consists of multiple wood layers bonded with adhesives, offering excellent strength and stability for beams and arches.
 LVL (Laminated Veneer Lumber) is made from thin wood veneers layered with grain parallel, providing consistent strength properties.
-GL is often used for visible architectural elements, while LVL is preferred for hidden structural members requiring predictable performance.
+GL is often used for visible architectural elements where the layered aesthetic is part of the design, while LVL is preferred for hidden structural members requiring predictable performance—like headers over wide openings or rim boards in floor systems.
+Both are engineered products, but they suit different visual and structural roles.

 Conclusion